iter-tools/iter-tools/README.md

 ```

 ## async-throttle
-It wraps an async iterable and ensures that every item is yielded with an interval of n ms (it can be curried).
+Rate-limits its source iterable, ensuring that every item is yielded at an interval of at least n ms (it can be curried).
 ```js
 asyncThrottle(10, iterable);
 ```